Gluthoric/mtg/backend/README.md

 1. Make sure you have [Python](https://www.python.org/) (version 3.7 or higher) installed on your system.

+2. Install [Redis](https://redis.io/download) on your system.
+It's used for caching to improve performance.

-2. It's recommended to use a virtual environment.
+3. It's recommended to use a virtual environment.
 Create and activate one using:

    ```
    python -m venv venv
    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
    ```

-3. Install the required packages:
+4. Install the required packages:

    ```
    pip install -r requirements.txt
    ```

-4. Environment variables are already set up in the `.env` file in the `refactor/backend` directory.
+5. Environment variables are already set up in the `.env` file in the `refactor/backend` directory.
 The file contains:

    ```
    DATABASE_URI=postgresql://postgres.xbuiunafhcscvjftnvxr:Timothy2-Sample-Underwent@aws-0-us-west-1.pooler.supabase.com:6543/postgres?sslmode=require
    SECRET_KEY=you-will-never-guess
+   REDIS_URL=redis://localhost:6379/0
    ```

    If you need to modify these values:
    - Update the `DATABASE_URI` if you're using a different Supabase project or database.
    - Change the `SECRET_KEY` to a different secure random string of your choice.
+   - Update the `REDIS_URL` if your Redis server is not running on the default localhost:6379.

 ## Running the Development Server